earthdaily/EDA-Documentation/EDS Collections/EDA Mosaics.md

 ARM's Percentile selection uses a purely statistical approach to identify common pixels from the stack of images, this approach can be very effective with larger volumes of data, from time ranges.
 This is a classical approach to pixel selection, but generally has poorer results compared to Best Measurement.

 ## Source
+Select if your mosaic will be made using only Sentinel-2A/B or the combination of Sentinel-2A/B and Landsat-8/9.

 ## Reference
 [White, J. C., Wulder, M. A., Hobart, G. W., Luther, J. E., Hermosilla, T., Griffiths, P., Coops, N. C., Hall, R. J., Hostert, P., Dyk, A., & Guindon, L. (2014).
 Pixel-Based Image Compositing for Large-Area Dense Time Series Applications and Science.
 In Canadian Journal of Remote Sensing (Vol. 40, Issue 3, pp. 192–212).
 Informa UK Limited.](https://doi.org/10.1080/07038992.2014.945827)